-- 5.78.11 The committee shall provide advice and guidance to the Provost and Faculty Senate in the development and implementation of a strategic plan for online offerings, including web-enhanced, blended, and online courses; online certificate programs; and online and distance degree programs, including majors and minors.
-In its work, the committee will consult with the appropriate committees and the various colleges. #12-13-1 - 5.78.12 Membership.
+5.78.11 The committee shall provide advice and guidance to the Provost and Faculty Senate in the development and implementation of a strategic plan for online offerings, including web-enhanced, blended, and online courses; online certificate programs; and online and distance degree programs, including majors and minors.
+In its work, the committee will consult with the appropriate committees and the various colleges. #12-13--1

+5.78.12 Membership.
 The committee shall comprise the Director of the Office for the Advancement of Teaching and Learning who shall serve as Chair, and the Assistant Director of Online Learning and the Director of Media & Technology Services by virtue of their positions.
 The Provost shall appoint a designee from the Office of the Provost, and a dean of a degree-granting college.
 The Faculty Senate shall appoint six faculty members to staggered three-year terms.
 A graduate student and an undergraduate student, appointed respectively by the Graduate Student Association and the Student Senate, shall also serve on the committee.
-The faculty appointees shall represent the University Libraries, the Curricular Affairs Committee, the General Education Committee, and the Graduate Council and may represent more than one of these constituencies.
-Faculty appointees may succeed themselves once. #12-13--1 #15-16-15D #16-17-21 - 5.80.10 The Bachelor of Interdisciplinary Studies (BIS) Curriculum Committee shall review all proposals for (1) the creation, modification, or abolition of BIS concentrations; (2) the modification of the general education component of the BIS program; and (3) the creation, modification or abolition of BIS courses.
+The faculty appointees shall represent the University Libraries, the Curriculum and Standards Committee, the General Education Subcommittee, and the Graduate Council and may represent more than one of these constituencies.
+Faculty appointees may succeed themselves once. #12-13-1 #15-16-15D #16-17-21, #17-18-23

+5.80.10 The Bachelor of Interdisciplinary Studies (BIS) Curriculum Committee shall review all proposals for (1) the creation, modification, or abolition of BIS concentrations; (2) the modification of the general education component of the BIS program; and (3) the creation, modification or abolition of BIS courses.
 The Dean of the Alan Shawn Feinstein College of Continuing also shall review all such proposals.
-In the spirit of section 8.81.20, the BIS Curriculum Committee shall review plans for each offering of the open-ended BIS Seminars. #10-11--14 - 5.80.11 The Bachelor of Interdisciplinary Studies (BIS) Curriculum Committee and the Dean of the Alan Shawn Feinstein College of Continuing shall consult with the affected supporting departments before forwarding curriculum proposals to the Faculty Senate Curricular Affairs Committee.
+In the spirit of section 8.81.20, the BIS Curriculum Committee shall review plans for each offering of the open-ended BIS Seminars. #10-11--14

+5.80.11 The Bachelor of Interdisciplinary Studies (BIS) Curriculum Committee and the Dean of the Alan Shawn Feinstein College of Continuing shall consult with the affected supporting departments before forwarding curriculum proposals to the Faculty Senate Curricular Affairs Committee.
 Proposals that have staffing or course scheduling implications must also be discussed with the appropriate college dean(s).
-The chairpersons of all BIS support departments shall receive copies of all approved BIS curricular proposals at least one week prior to the consideration of the proposals by the Faculty Senate Curricular Affairs Committee.#10-11--14 - 5.80.12 The membership shall comprise two members of the Interdisciplinary Studies Faculty representing each BIS concentration, elected by the faculty of the departments which support the concentration, and one elected representative of the temporary lecturers who are teaching sections of the BIS Pro-Seminar at the time of the election.
+The chairpersons of all BIS support departments shall receive copies of all approved BIS curricular proposals at least one week prior to the consideration of the proposals by the Faculty Senate Curricular Affairs Committee.#10-11--14

+5.80.12 The membership shall comprise two members of the Interdisciplinary Studies Faculty representing each BIS concentration, elected by the faculty of the departments which support the concentration, and one elected representative of the temporary lecturers who are teaching sections of the BIS Pro-Seminar at the time of the election.
 The Dean of the Alan Shawn Feinstein College of Continuing (or designee) shall serve as an advisor to the committee.
 The committee shall elect its own chairperson.
-Members of the committee shall be elected for two-year terms and may succeed themselves once. #10-11--14 - 5.80.13 The BIS Curriculum Committee shall select with the approval of the Dean of the Alan Shawn Feinstein College of Continuing three members of the tenure-track URI faculty to serve as a BIS Special Faculty Committee.
-One person shall be selected from each of the following areas of the College of Arts and Sciences: Social Sciences, Natural Sciences and Humanities.
-The BIS Special Faculty Committee shall review the professional qualifications of persons other than tenure-track URI faculty members who wish to teach BIS courses as temporary lecturers.
-Persons who have once been appointed as temporary lecturers for the BIS Pro-Seminar may be reappointed in that capacity by the Dean of the Alan Shawn Feinstein College of Continuing without a second review by the BIS Special Faculty Committee.
-Committee members shall serve three-year terms.
-Terms shall be filled on a staggered basis with one term expiring each year. #10-11--14 - 5.81.10 The Bachelor of Interdisciplinary Studies (BIS) Scholastic Standing Committee shall certify lists of potential BIS graduates on behalf of the Interdisciplinary Studies Faculty and shall be empowered to approve requests from BIS students for suspension of those academic regulations which the colleges of the University are empowered to suspend.
-The committee may delegate to the Dean of the Alan Shawn Feinstein College of Continuing the authority to rule on student petitions of specific types. #10-11--14
+Members of the committee shall be elected for two-year terms and may succeed themselves once. #10-11--14